FreeSlave/def2fgd/README.md

 Solution for Visual Studio 2010 is placed in **msvc** directory.
 Open def2fgd.sln, change configuration to Release, then Build -> Build Solution. def2fgd.exe should appear in build-msvc-release\bin.

+## Building on FreeBSD

+Same as on GNU/Linux, but use **gmake** instead of 'make' everywhere.
+Ensure gmake is installed:

+    pkg install gmake

 ## Building .deb package

 First install packages: